sebam2k4/sebastiankulig-Jekyll/readme.md

 To test the website locally as you make changes to it:
 1. Run `bundle exec jekyll serve` from the root folder of the repo and open your browser to `http://localhost:4000/`.

-This starts a Jekyll server using the website's files and contents.
+This starts a Jekyll server using the website's files and content.
 Refresh your browser as modifications are made to see any changes.

 For more information about Jekyll and how it works, check out [Jekyll's Documentation](https://jekyllrb.com/)